Unboxed-Software/solana-course/content/durable-nonces.md

   const durableTx = new Transaction();
   durableTx.feePayer = payer.publicKey;

-  // 1.3 Ste the recentBlockhash to be the nonce value. durableTx.recentBlockhash = nonceAccount.nonce;
+  // 1.3 Set the recentBlockhash to be the nonce value. durableTx.recentBlockhash = nonceAccount.nonce;

   // 1.4 Add the `nonceAdvance` instruction as the first instruction in the transaction.